Flame emission spectroscopy

 Answer:

-Each metal ion produces a unique set of lines, so lines from different ions can be observed and identified even when mixed
+e.
+Each metal ion produces its own unique set of lines; lines from different ions appear together; can identify multiple ions in one sample.

 Summary